 It’s common in many Latin countries to not have street lights and signs.
 The same thing applies to addresses.
 If you’re planning on driving somewhere, take a map and don’t rely on spotting a sign to guide you.
 Make sure you know precisely where you’re going.
 Take a local guide if you need to.
 You don’t want to risk getting lost on these poorly maintained roads.

-The roads are terrible, especially in remote areas.
+To put is bluntly, the roads are terrible.
+Especially in remote areas.
 You’ll find potholes which can kill your suspension if you hit them.
 Sometimes there are manhole covers missing and you’ll occasionally see a tree growing in the middle of the street.
 You should also watch out for any telephone poles.
 Telephone poles in Costa Rica don’t give on impact, so it will be your car bearing the brunt of the damage.

-Watch out for the bridges.
+Be careful when crossing bridges.
 They rarely have guardrails and they’re very narrow.
-Only one car should pass at once.
-For your own safety, let the other person pass if two of you approach the bridge at the same time.
+Only one car should pass at a time.
+For your own safety, let the other car pass if two of you approach the bridge at the same time.
 It’s very disconcerting to look down and spot a drop of about 200 feet.

 Driving at Night

 Driving at night is something you should generally avoid.
-Despite all the hazards of driving in Costa Rica, it’s still a safe thing to do if you’re careful and a good driver.
-Driving at night is a whole other world.
+Despite all the hazards of driving in Costa Rica, it's still a safe thing to do if you’re careful and a good driver.
+During the day.
+Driving at night is a whole other matter.
 There are no lights on the roads and you have to rely on your own skill.
-Unless it’s an emergency, leave the car at home and stay off the roads at night.
+Many Ticos ride their motorbikes without lights, using only a bike light to guide them.
+Unless it’s an emergency, leave your car at home and stay off the roads at night.